zlatka-n/portfolio_website/README.md

+## Update 2023

+Hello, I created this project 2 years ago before I landed my first job as front-end developer.

+Currently, I use this project to play with codemods with (jscodeshift)[https://github.com/facebook/jscodeshift].
+Please, explore more in folder ./jscodeshiftPlugins.

 ## Portfolio website

 The reason I created this website was for searching a front-end position.
 On this website, information and links to my projects are included.
 Potential employer could evaluate my